 Song #452: Everyday People by Sly and The Family Stone.

 “Everyday People” was a #1 hit for Sly and The Family Stone.
-They had several others such as “Dance To The Music” and “Thank You (for helping me be myself)”.
+They had several others such as “Dance To The Music” and “Thank You (falettinme be mice elf agin)”.
 The group is credited with helping solidify Funk as a musical genre.
 In fact, it was Sly and The Family Stone who made common the guitar technique known as “Bass slapping”.
 It is a technique whereby the bassist makes a slapping, thumping motion when they hit their strings.
-A modern example of this would be the music used in “Seinfeld” as they transitioned from scene to scene.
-“Everyday People”, also, helped introduce two phrases into our cultural lexicon that hadn’t existed before….the phrase, “different strokes for different folks”, as well as, the nonsense line that ended up saying, “Scooby Doo”.
+A modern example of this would be the music used in Seinfeld as they transitioned from scene to scene.
+“Everyday People” also helped introduce two phrases into our cultural lexicon that hadn’t existed before….the phrase, “different strokes for different folks”, as well as, the nonsense line that ended up saying, “Scooby Doo”.
 The “different strokes” line was the inspiration for the TV Show, “Different Strokes” which, if you remember, was about the races learning to live together in harmony as a family.
 The phrase “scooby doo” was uttered well before there ever was a cartoon character of the same name.

 What makes me sad about this song is that it is sixty years old.
-Sixty years ago, this band created a blueprint toward achieving racial harmony and then, went one step further, and created a song structure and a band structure that showed how racial harmony looked in action.
+Sixty years ago, this band created a blueprint toward achieving racial harmony and then, went one step further and created a song structure and a band structure that showed how racial harmony looked in action.
 And yet, here we are, sixty years later, still marginalizing those who look different than us.
-If you think that still isn’t a problem, ask yourself why Buckingham Palace was supposedly, so worried about the thought of a black baby being brought into the midst of the Royal Family.
-What a sad moment.
-What a missed opportunity.
-There remains as much work today, when it comes to racial justice, as there ever was back in the 1960s, when “Everyday People” was released.
+There remains as much work today when it comes to racial justice as there ever was back in the 1960s when “Everyday People” was released.
 But, at least we have this song to guide us during those moments when people throw their hands up in despair and cry, “What can I do?!”, “How can we move forward?”
 Well, the answer is as simple as the lyrics of this song.
 We are all just “Everyday People”.
 All of us.
 And I am ok with that.
 Are you?

 Sly and the Family Stone have a wonderful website that can be accessed by clicking on the link here.

-Thanks, as always, to KEXP for inspiring me to create this post.
+Thanks, as always, to Rolling Stone Magazine for inspiring me to create this post.
 A link to their website can be found here.